Slack integration summary

 Step 3: Define the historical replication start date

 The Sync Historical Data setting defines the starting date for your Slack integration.
-This means that:
+This means that data equal to or newer than this date will be replicated to your data warehouse.

 Change this setting if you want to replicate data beyond Slack’s default setting of 1 year.
 For a detailed look at historical replication jobs, check out the Syncing Historical SaaS Data guide.